jfagoagas/awesome-interview-questions/README.md

 - What is the cycle for a new initiative proposed by the engineering team?
 - How do the architectural decisions for software proyects take place?
 Do they get documentation?
 In which format?
 - What paths can an engineer from your company take?
+- Do you have an on-call?
+How does it work?

 ### Product
 - Do you have a team focused on the product?